-Ideally, this advisory group will be composed of approximately 15 members plus a BORN chair (or two co-chairs).
+The External HEAG will be made up of members of the community.
+It will include an External HEAG chair, and a member of BORN's Interneal HEAG to act as co-chair.
 The number of members is not such a concern rather than diversity of lived experiences and representation, from the following areas: